Cumberland Church is Moving!

 Real Estate Agents and Legal Council: Beyond ministry effectiveness and affect on congregation, Cumberland is receiving council from the real estate agents and attorneys.
 They provide council on business decisions, contract negotiation, and zoning.

-- Pray for the sale of our current location, and the purchase of the new location to go smoothly
+- Pray for the sale of our current location, and zoning for the new location to go smoothly

 - Pray for continued wisdom and guidance for leadership